VictoryTek/Wallpaper/README.md

 ## Ownership

-Because I downloaded most of these from sites like Imgur and /wg/, I have no way of knowing if there is a copyright on these images.
+Because I downloaded these from DT who downloaded most of these from sites like Imgur and /wg/, I have no way of knowing if there is a copyright on these images.
 If you find an image hosted in this repository that is yours and of limited use, please let me know and I will remove it.